BhavyaP45/BhavyaP45/README.md

 ## Hello World, I'm Bhavya Patel
+A passionate high school developer looking to improve my knowledge of computer science.

 - I’m interested in data science and computer algorithms.
 Specifically, I am looking to attend many hackathons and other events in the upcoming months
 - I’m currently learning Python Data Structures and Algorithms